 For time immemorial the lower Willamette was a magnificent system of plants, rivers, streams, lakes and forest; all braided one into another.
 We recognize the many tribes who lived, traveled, hunted fished and gathered in the river and on the shores.

-We recognize that this is the land of the many bands of the Multnomah, Clackamas, Nez Peirce, Yakima.
+We recognize that this is the land of the many bands of the Multnomah, Clackamas, Nez Perce, and Yakama.
 We honor the unique abundance of this river system and the people who sustained it.
 We acknowledge the harm done to the river system and her people.